Guy, Count of Flanders

-Biography
+Life

 Guy was the second son of William II of Dampierre and Margaret II of Flanders.
 The death of his elder brother William in a tournament made him joint Count of Flanders with his mother.
 (She had made William co-ruler of Flanders in 1246 to ensure that it would go to the Dampierre children of her second marriage, rather than the Avesnes children of her first.)
 Guy and his mother struggled against the Avesnes (led by John I, Count of Hainaut) in the War of the Succession of Flanders and Hainault, but were defeated in 1253 at the Battle of Walcheren, and Guy was taken prisoner.
 By the mediation of Louis IX of France, he was ransomed in 1256.
 Some respite was obtained by the death of John of Hainaut in 1257.

 In 1270, Margaret confiscated the wares of English merchants in Flanders for non-payment of customs.
 This led to a devastating trade war with England, which supplied most of the wool for the Flemish weavers.
 The dispute was ended by a treaty agreed at Montreuil-sur-Mer on 28 July 1274, effectively abolishing customs charged on English merchants in Flanders.
 Even after her abdication in 1278, Guy often found himself in difficulties with the fractious commoners.

 In 1288, complaints over taxes led Philip IV of France to tighten his control over Flanders.
 Tension built between Guy and the king; in 1294, Guy arranged a marriage between his daughter Philippa and Edward, Prince of Wales.
 However, Philip imprisoned Guy and two of his sons, forced him to call off the marriage, and imprisoned Philippa in Paris until her death in 1306.
 Guy was summoned before the king again in 1296, and the principal cities of Flanders were taken under royal protection until Guy paid an indemnity and surrendered his territories, to hold them at the grace of the king.